0xsequence/web-sdk/README.md

 The `KitProvider` wrapper can accept an optional config object.

-The settings are described in more detailed in the Sequence Kit documentation.
+The settings are described in more detailed in the Sequence Web SDK documentation.

 ```js